-The first thing you see before the opening title of Double Lover, the new thriller by François Ozon, is its young star getting her long hair cut very short, throwing away one look for a completely new one.
-She seems strangely agitated, and when she makes eye contact with the camera, there’s something of an instant challenge to anyone staring back.
+The first thing you see before the opening title of Double Lover, the new thriller by François Ozon, is its young star getting her long hair cut very short.
+As she throws away one look for another, she seems strangely agitated, and when she makes eye contact with the camera, there’s something of an instant challenge to anyone staring back.
 Is she preparing to play a role?
 Having a mental breakdown?
 Or simply getting her hair done?

 The first thing you see after the opening title is an extreme close-up of her vagina.
 The scene is a trip to the gynecologist, and it is, by design, among the least erotic nudity you’ll ever witness.
 But for a movie in which sex and intimacy play such leading roles, it’s a way of immediately and squeamishly giving you the most physically private sight of its heroine possible and letting her stay no less an enigma when she comes out the other side.

 There is intrigue in such gamesmanship, in a director playing with what we see and what we know.
-And this approach, not to mention the plot built around it, finds Ozon in De Palma territory: doppelgängers, split-screens, and lethal unreliability.
-And so, in an apparent state of physical and psychological pain, the heroine (Marine Vacth) visits a therapist (Jérémie Renier) to pour out her subconscious.
+This approach, not to mention the plot built around it, finds Ozon in De Palma territory: doppelgängers, split-screens, and lethal unreliability.
+In an apparent state of physical and psychological pain, the heroine (Marine Vacth) visits a therapist (Jérémie Renier) to pour out her subconscious.
 She starts a love affair with him in an emotionally unhealthy sort of way, and then learns that—unless she’s imagining things—he has a twin brother with a nastier and kinkier streak.
-It’s a solid concept for a character study doubling as a mystery.
+It’s a solid concept for a character study doubling as a mystery, or vice-versa.
 It has its stylistic flourishes—mirrors abound—and a heartfelt destination in mind.
 But the intrigue starts to wane when the film, god help it, has to find ways to sustain its middle hour in that dangerous duality of pretension and camp.

 Double Lover played in the main competition at Cannes in 2017 and came out on US home video this summer.
 I can’t say I recommend doing so, but if you can safely watch it with your significant other, you have a very healthy relationship.